umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Dedicated/index.md

 ![Upgrade plan step 1](images/Step1.png)

-- For a Umbraco Cloud project with a Shared Professional plan there are three dedicated plans for you to choose among.
-For each of the dedicated plans, you will find its name, the memory and CPU cores, and the price per month.
+- For a Umbraco Cloud project with a Shared Professional plan there are three dedicated options for you to choose among.
+For each of the dedicated options, you will find its name, the memory and CPU cores, and the price per month.

 ![Upgrade plan step 1](images/Step2.png)

-- By hitting the "Upgrade" button on your dedicated plan of choice and confirming your choice, you will be redirected to the project page where you will be notified when the move to a dedicated resource has been completed.
+- By hitting the "Upgrade" button on your dedicated option of choice and confirming this, you will be redirected to the project page where you will be notified when the move to a dedicated resource has been completed.

 :::note Dedicated Resources are reserved on a per-month basis.
 The price of the dedicated resource will take effect from the next period of your subscription.
 If you move your cloud project to a dedicated resource in the middle of the month, the time from that date until the start of the next subscription period, will be added to the next invoice. :::

-## Move from dedicated to shared
+## How to move from dedicated to shared

 If you’d like to move from dedicated to shared resources, you can easily do this on the _Dedicated resource_ page.